northeastern-rc/rc-public-documentation/docs/source/software/packagemanagers/conda.md

 conda create --prefix=/<path>/<environment-name> python=3.11
 :::

-If you need a Conda environment with the full Anaconda package installation, use:
+If you need a Conda environment with the full Anaconda package installation, use the following command (can take more time):

 :::{code} bash
 conda create --prefix=/<path>/<environment-name> python=3.11 anaconda